kineticfire-labs/semver-multi/README.md

 Unnecessary and innacurate version increments incorrectly represent the artifact as a new and (likely) improved version of the previous one.
 The CI/CD pipeline and DevSecOps processes kick-off and culminate to distribute, store, and deploy an identical artifact to the previous version with no benefit.
 Needless version increments can produce a ripple of equally unnecessary version bumps on dependent projects.
 This effect can further compound "dependency hell", where developers find themselves caught between *version lock* and *version promiscuity* [1].

-Customer experience may suffer, especially if the customer must exert effort to adopt a new version--such as downloading and installing a binary--that has no value beyond the previous version.
+Customer experience may suffer, especially if the customer must exert effort to adopt a new version--applying their DevSecOps and distribution processes--that has no value beyond the previous version.

 # Solution